 - You will return the car rental upon arrival to Paris.

-- Spend the last 3 nights in a charming boutique-hotel in the Latin Quarter, by the Luxembourg gardens & Sorbonne university, perectly located to discover the French capital city.
+- Spend the last 3 nights in a charming 4* boutique-hotel in a pedestrian street of the Quartier Latin, near La Sorbonne, perfectly located to discover the French capital city.

 - You will finish your World War history tour in Paris, which was liberated from the German occupiers on 25 August 1944.
 A privately-guided walking tour for a half-day in Paris is included in this trip.